hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/713_scc_xxviii.md

 ---
-title: 'CONVERSATIONS AND DIALOGUES '
+title: '713 CONVERSATIONS AND DIALOGUES '

 ---

 ## CONVERSATIONS AND DIALOGUES